owntracks/recorder/README.md

 As mentioned earlier, data is stored in files, and these files are relative to `STORAGEDIR` (compiled into the programs or specified as an option).
 In particular, the following directory structure can exist, whereby directories are created as needed by the _recorder_:

 * `cards/`, optional, contains user cards which are published when either you or one of your trackers on Hosted adds a new device.
 This card is then stored here and used with, e.g., `ocat --last` to show a user's name and optional avatar.
 * `config/`, optional, contains the JSON of a [device configuration](http://owntracks.org/booklet/features/remoteconfig/) (`.otrc`)  which was requested remotely via a [dump command](http://owntracks.org/booklet/tech/json/#_typecmd).
 Note that this will contain sensitive data.
+You can use this `.otrc` file to restore the OwnTracks configuration on your device by copying to the device and opening it in OwnTracks.
 * `ghash/`, unless disabled, reverse Geo data is collected into an LMDB database located in this directory.
 * `last/` contains the last location published by devices.
 E.g. Jane's last publish from her iPhone would be in `last/jjolie/iphone/jjolie-iphone.json`.
 The JSON payload contained therein is enhanced with the fields `user`, `device`, `topic`, and `ghash`.
 * `monitor` a file which contains a timestamp and the last received topic (see Monitoring below).
 * `msg/` contains messages received by the Messaging system.
 * `photos/` optional; contains the binary photos from a _card_.
 * `rec/` the recorder data proper.
 One subdirectory per user, one subdirectory therein per device.
 Data files are named `YYYY-MM.rec` (e.g. `2015-08.rec` for the data accumulated during the month of August 2015.
 * `waypoints/` contains a directory per user and device.
 Therein are individual files named by a timestamp with the JSON payload of published (i.e. shared) waypoints.
 The file names are timestamps because the `tst` of a waypoint is its key.
 If a user publishes all waypoints from a device (Publish Waypoints), the payload is stored in this directory as `username-device.otrw`.
 (Note, that this is the JSON [waypoints import format](http://owntracks.org/booklet/tech/json/#_typewaypoints).)
+You can use this `.otrw` file to restore the waypoints on your device by copying to the device and opening it in OwnTracks.

 You should definitely **not** modify or touch these files: they remain under the control of the _recorder_.
 You can of course, remove old `.rec` files if they consume too much space.